Oligo Synthesis Error Rate Calculator

 2. Select the synthesis method: Column (standard for individual oligos) or Array (for oligo pools).

-4. Review the calculated results: full-length percentage, average error rate per base, and expected number of errors per oligo.
+4. Review the calculated results: full-length percentage, truncation distribution, and coupling-yield reference values.

 5. Compare the truncated product distribution chart to understand where failures are most likely to occur.